wonderegg/wonder/cryptofrog/README.md

 # Team mumbers:

-## role: graphic designer,solidty developer,webpage developer,PM,Architect

 # Projective
 Ideas of using Ethereum Smart Contract project
 1. Tracking credit of training program
 2. create digital surprising eggs -- which my daughters love most :) .
 Tracking dinasour/Ester/surprise eggs generation, dinasour breeding on DAPP

 # Reference information
-Logon website : http://cryptofrog.co and choose Ropsten metamask Ethereum test network, you can create/purchase for free on new Wonder eggs now!
+Logon website : http://lemonthy.ca and choose Ropsten metamask Ethereum test network, you can create/purchase for free on new Wonder eggs now!

-step for setup test enviroment for contracts.
+## step for setup test enviroment for contracts.

-prerequest:
+## prerequest:
-for Install & run TestRPC: $ npm install -g ethereumjs-testrpc
+* for Install & run TestRPC: $ npm install -g ethereumjs-testrpc
-$ testrpc
+* $ testrpc
-for Install Truffle: $ npm install –g truffle
+* for Install Truffle: $ npm install –g truffle
-$ mkdir TruffleTestProject
+* $ mkdir TruffleTestProject
-$ cd TruffleTestProject
+* $ cd TruffleTestProject
+* truffle unbox webpack
+* npm install -g gulp bower (if you first time install gulp with -g, after this step you may want to exit cmd and reopen cmd to make path work with gulp)

-1. clone or download Github
+* clone or download Github
-2. unzip the downloade github and copy contracts folder , dapp folder index.html to ./app/ folder, copy js css pic folder to ./ folder
+* unzip the downloade github and copy contracts folder , app folder to TruffleTestProject and overwrite
-3. create new folder wonder
-4. truffle unbox webpack
-4. cd contracts
+* cd contracts
-5. truffle compile
+* truffle compile
-7. copy to overwrite or modify webpack.config.js from: './app/index.html' as from: './index.html'
-8. copy to overwrite or modify modify truffle.js as port: 8545
+* truffle migrate
-9. opne testrpc or geth console in new window
+* open testrpc or geth console in new window
-10. in new window type : npm run dev
+* in new window type : npm run dev
-11. open localhost:8080 base on npm run dev
+* open localhost:8080 base on npm run dev
+* npm run build
+* npm install gulp bower
+* gulp
+* gulp watch
+* gulp will launch a browser window that opens the dashboard, alternatively it will be accessible at http://localhost:8000/

-step for create or purchase a new wonder egg puppy on block chain network:
+## step for create or purchase a new wonder egg puppy on block chain network:

-Logon website : http://cryptofrog.co and choose Ropsten metamask Ethereum test network, you can create/purchase for free on new Wonder eggs now!
+Logon website : http://lemonthy.ca and choose Ropsten metamask Ethereum test network, you can create/purchase for free on new Wonder eggs now!
 1. open chrome and intall metamask.
 Wanna play?
 You’ll need a safe place to store all of your adorable wonder egg puppies!
 The perfect place is in a secure wallet like MetaMask.
 This will also act as your login to the game (no extra password needed).